aholachek/redux-usage-report/README.md

 ```
 You can peruse the `unused` object to see which parts of state might (possibly, not necessarily) be redundant for that part of the app.

+Definitely don't use in production!

 ### Disclaimer
-This was built for a fairly narrow use case and doesn't handle a multitude of edge cases!
+This was built for a specific use case and doesn't handle a multitude of edge cases.